paul-sedlmayr/PIDT/content/index.md

 > ##### Goal of the Study
 > Examine the effectiveness of Digital Games in [[STEM#"Science Technology Engineering Mathematics"|STEM]] education for [[K12#"Kindergraden to 12th grade"|K12]] students and higher education students.
 > ##### Main Finding
-> **[[Game types#Digital vs. Non-Digital Games|Digital Games]] have a [[Effect sizes#Moderate effect size for Digital Games vs. other Instructional Methods|moderate overall effect size]] in promoting learning achievement**, compared to other instructional methods.
+> **[[Game types#Digital Games|Digital Games]] have a [[Effect sizes#Moderate effect size for Digital Games vs. other Instructional Methods|moderate overall effect size]] in promoting learning achievement**, compared to other instructional methods.
 This suggests that Digital Games are a suitable educational method.
 > ##### Other Findings
+> - Digital games are suitable for STEM education in different age groups.
+However, it shows the highest efficacy among younger students.
-> - Finding 1
+> -

 ### Introduction